 Staff from HQ and other IFPRI Country Offices

-Paul A. Dorosh has been the Unit Director of IFPRI’s Development Strategies and Governance (DSG)since April 2011.
-His previous positions include IFPRI Senior Research Fellow and Program Leader of the Ethiopia Strategy Support Program in Addis Ababa (2008-2010), Senior Economist at the World Bank (2003-2008), senior research fellow with IFPRI in Dhaka, Bangladesh (1997-2001) and Associate Professor at Cornell University (1994-97).
-He holds a Ph.D. in Applied Economics from the Food Research Institute, Stanford University, and a B.A. in Applied Mathematics from Harvard University, and has published research on agricultural markets, food policy, international trade, economy-wide modeling and the rural-urban transformation.
+Paul A. Dorosh is a Senior Research Fellow in the Foresight and Policy Modeling Unit.
+He was previously the Division Director of IFPRI’s Development Strategy and Governance Unit from April 2011 until October 2024.
+Before that, his previous positions include IFPRI Senior Research Fellow and Program Leader of the Ethiopia Strategy Support Program in Addis Ababa (2008-2010), Senior Economist at the World Bank (2003-2008), senior research fellow with IFPRI in Dhaka, Bangladesh (1997-2001) and Associate Professor at Cornell University (1994-97).
+He holds a Ph.D. in Applied Economics from the Food Research Institute, Stanford University and a B.A. in Applied Mathematics from Harvard University, and has published research on agricultural markets, food policy, international trade, economy-wide modeling and the rural-urban transformation.
 Email: p.dorosh@cgiar.org

 Clemens Breisinger is a Senior Research Fellow and Kenya’s Country Program Leader at IFPRI’s Development Strategies and Governance Unit, which he joined in 2006.
 Since 2011, Clemens is leading IFPRI’s Middle East and North Africa team and he was based in Cairo from 2016 to 2021, where he also established and led IFPRI’s country program office for Egypt.
 Since 2021, Clemens is also the country program leader for Kenya, based in Nairobi, and co-led the establishment of IFPRI’s country program office in Sudan.
 The country programs develop research-based policy solutions, build coalitions for policy change and co-create innovative analytical tools in close collaboration with ministries of planning, social solidarity, agriculture; statistical agencies and universities; as well as with regional and international partners such as AGRA, the European Union, UN agencies, USAID, and the World Bank.
 Clemens’ research, capacity building and policy advisory work covers a broad range of issues related to foods system transformation and poverty reduction, food and nutrition security, climate change, conflict, and social protection.
 Together with colleagues and partners, Clemens produced more than one hundred publications that are widely read and quoted by local and international media.
 Clemens received his PhD in agricultural economics from the University of Hohenheim, Germany in 2006.
 Email: c.breisinger@cgiar.org